 - a.
 List format.
 The list format is simply an ASCII file that lists all of the files that you want SMOKE to import in a single run. - b.
 IDA activity format.
-This format is for VMT inventories.
+This format is for VMT inventories. - c.

-- c.
 IDA emissions format.
 This format is most appropriate for criteria emissions inventories. - d.
 ORL format.
-This format is most appropriate for toxics inventories, but also can be used for any inventory data. - e.
-EMS-95 format.
-This format is most appropriate for existing data sets when the user does not want to convert to a different format.
-Inventory files in this format will also require the VMTMIX file to be created or provided. - 3.
+This format is most appropriate for toxics inventories, but also can be used for any inventory data. - 3.
 Set and/or check the file headers that apply for your file format. - a.
-Please refer to the documentation in step (3) of the area/non-point steps in Section 4.4.2.1, "Area/non-point inventories" [129]. - b.
+Please refer to the documentation in step (3) of the area/non-point steps in Section 4.4.2.1, "Area/non-point inventories" [131]. - b.
 For IDA activity format, make sure that the #UNITS header is being used to set the units of the activity fields.
-Please refer to Section 8.2.1.4, "Header records" [363] for more information. - 4.
+Please refer to Section 8.2.1.4, "Header records" [350] for more information. - 4.
 Install inventory files in \$MBDAT directory.